-- Evaluate the potential use of ML for official statistics and SDGs - Compare classical statistical and ML methods - Describe the features of ML techniques - Describe the main steps of a ML project - Differentiate Supervised vs Unsupervised ML problems - Manipulate classification algorithms - Perform Regressors selection using ML techniques - Produce predictions using ML algorithms - Evaluate the quality of ML predictions - Apply data visualization techniques to assess the quality of prediction - Select the right criteria/ visualization for determining hyperparameters - Identify the limitations of ML for official Statistics and SDGs monitoring - Interpret ML outcomes and predictions - Recognize the drawbacks and biases of ML - Identify Ethical issues when using Machine Learning
+- Evaluate the potential use of ML for official statistics and SDGs - Compare classical statistical and ML methods - Describe the features of ML techniques - Describe the main steps of a ML project - Differentiate Supervised vs Unsupervised ML problems - Manipulate classification algorithms - Perform Regressors selection using ML techniques - Produce predictions using ML algorithms - Evaluate the quality of ML predictions - Apply data visualization techniques to assess the quality of prediction - Select the right criteria/ visualization for determining hyperparameters - Identify the limitations of ML for official Statistics and SDGs monitoring - Interpret ML outcomes and predictions - Apply ML techniques using either R or Python on structured data sets - Recognize the drawbacks and biases of ML - Identify Ethical issues when using Machine Learning

 IV.
-Course Design, Workload and Content
+Course Design and Content

-The course is divided in 6 (+1) modules and will last for 8 weeks.
+The course is divided in 6 (+1) modules.
+It will last for 8 weeks and will require approximately 3h of real work per week to complete all activities.
 The elements (slides, code and references) used for each activity will be made available for download in the LMS in the form of pdf or html documents.
 Optional documents include R-markdown documents with reproducible code.
 Python users will find some code and functions similar to ones used in R in the Markdown documents.